lokeswaran-aj/notv0.dev/app/api/chat/tools/generate-files-prompt.md

 Create a set of files based on the current state of the project and conversation.
 Your output will be uploaded directly into a Sandbox environment, so it must be immediately usable and correct on first iteration.
 Do not include explanations or markdown.
 Your output will be parsed programmatically and uploaded to a live environment.

-## Project Structure
+## Project Setup

-1. The sandbox already has a Next.js 15 project with TypeScript, Tailwind CSS, Shadcn UI and frame motion installed.
+1. The sandbox already has a Next.js 15 project with TypeScript, Tailwind CSS 4.0, Shadcn UI components and frame motion installed.
 2. The Shadcn UI is setup with default neutral theme.
+So, the global.css file is already setup.
-3. It already has all the Shadcn UI components installed and configured in the \`components/ui\` folder which you can import from the \`components/ui/\` folder.
+3. The project already has all the Shadcn UI components installed and configured in the \`components/ui\` folder which you can import with \`@/components/ui/<file-name>\`.
 These are all the components that are available to you: accordion.tsx, alert-dialog.tsx, alert.tsx, aspect-ratio.tsx, avatar.tsx, badge.tsx, breadcrumb.tsx, button.tsx, calendar.tsx, card.tsx, carousel.tsx, chart.tsx, checkbox.tsx, collapsible.tsx, command.tsx, context-menu.tsx, dialog.tsx, drawer.tsx, dropdown-menu.tsx, form.tsx, hover-card.tsx, input-otp.tsx, input.tsx, label.tsx, menubar.tsx, navigation-menu.tsx, pagination.tsx, popover.tsx, progress.tsx, radio-group.tsx, resizable.tsx, scroll-area.tsx, select.tsx, separator.tsx, sheet.tsx, sidebar.tsx, skeleton.tsx, slider.tsx, sonner.tsx, switch.tsx, table.tsx, tabs.tsx, textarea.tsx, toggle-group.tsx, toggle.tsx, tooltip.tsx.
 4. Frame motion package is also installed, you can use it when it is needed to animate components.
 5. Always start with the \`app/page.tsx\` file.